yogeshojha/rengine/README.md

 * Toolbox: Comes bundled with most commonly used tools during penetration testing such as whois lookup, CMS detector, CVE lookup, etc.
 * Identification of related domains and related TLDs for targets
 * Find actionable insights such as Most Common Vulnerability, Most Common CVE ID, Most Vulnerable Target/Subdomain, etc.
+* You can now use local LLMs for Attack surface identification and vulnerability description (NEW: reNgine 2.1.0)

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)